After hundreds of you have unwrapped your Kitchen Gardens gifts, the next thing is to Open Up the box and get growing!

 Of course you’ll want it somewhere you can keep an eye on it, so you can see the mushrooms grow before your eyes.
 The mushrooms are pretty adaptable to most temperatures – they’ll be OK anywhere between 5 – 25 degrees, but keep them away from heaters as that can dry them out, and if it’s sub-zero at night, keep away from the windows as it might go below 5 degrees.
 They need a bit of light, and a bit of draft is ideal

-Spray twice a day to keep moisture under the flaps – they act as a mini greenhouse to keep humidify in – this encourages ‘pins’(aka mini mushrooms) which will find their own way out!
+Spray twice a day to keep moisture under the flaps – they act as a mini greenhouse to keep humidify in – this encourages ‘pins’(aka mini mushrooms) which will find their own way out, so don’t peel the cross away!